MadhamVenkatasubbaiah/AhobilamRooms/README.md

 <div class="dropdown">
 <a>About ▾</a>
 <div class="dropdown-content">
-Ahobilam, located in Andhra Pradesh's Nallamala hills, is the sacred site where Lord Narasimha (the fourth avatar of Vishnu) emerged from a pillar, killed the demon Hiranyakashipu to save his devotee Prahlad, and later married Chenchu Lakshmi.
-It is renowned for nine distinct Narasimha shrines (Nava Narasimha) and the intense, fiery "Ugra Stambham" pillar.
+Ahobilam, located in Andhra Pradesh's Nallamala hills...
 </div>
 </div>